willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * If we go into something **half-hearted**, it's no surprise if the result isn't quite as we'd like it to be.
 * It's important to recognize that our focus is taken away not only by our internal **dialogue** but also by **what's going on around us**.
+* Be clear with your [intention](https://www.wikiwand.com/en/Intention) as you travel through the day.